-Prostate cancer patient.
+- Prostate cancer patient.
 His disease progressed and was not referred back or provided palliative care.
 The patient has since died.
 He did not get best care pathway.

-- 70 year old Biochemical, PSA & potential prostate care.
-TRP came back negative.
-Variety of reasons things were missed.
+- december of seasons things were missed.
 He later attended ED with query rectal cancer but was diagnosed with prostate cancer.
 The disease has progressed.